Justin-Insight/whistlersrun.com/content/boarding/_index.md

     image_alt:
   footprints:
   background_color: white
-# boarding_notice_block:
-#   enabled: true
-#   heading:
-#   body: |-
-#     At this time, Whistler’s Run is at capacity for boarders.
-If you’re interested in boarding at our barn, please contact us to join the waitlist.

-# contracts_block:
-#   enabled: true
-#   heading: Contracts for boarders
-#   body: |-

-#   button:
-#     enabled: true
-#     button_url: /#/
-#     button_text: Boarding Contract
-#   button_2:
-#     enabled: true
-#     button_url: /#/
-#     button_text: Liability Contract
 cta_block:
   enabled: true
   heading: Visit Whistler’s Run
+  body: >-
-  body: Calling all animal lovers!
+    Calling all animal lovers!
 We offer private, educational tours for small groups of all ages.
 Schedule your tour to meet the animals at Whistler’s Run and see our gorgeous facility for yourself.
   button:
     enabled: true
     button_url: /schedule-a-tour/